 How Summer Corn is sold in grocery stores.

 One type of Summer Corn is where the store has already husked and cleaned the corn.
-It is nice to save yourself the step of shucking summer corn, don’t buy the packages of pre-shucked produce if you want great corn.
-Corn starts to go starchy as soon as you take it off the stalk but is protected by staying attached to its husk for as long as possible.
+It is nice to save yourself the step of shucking summer corn; don’t buy the packages of pre-shucked produce if you want great corn.
+Corn starts to go starchy as soon as you take it off the stalk, but it is protected by staying attached to its husk for as long as possible.

 The next way is a partial clean, where the husk is half on and half cleaned.
 It’s better than completely cleaned, but not as good as buying corn with the husk and silks still attached.

 The boiling method I use is to put the husked corn in a pot of cold water.
 Turn it to high.
 Once the water boils, the corn is ready.
-No need to time it, just be ready to serve once it has come to a full boil.
+No need to time it; just be ready to serve once it comes to a full boil.
 This is the Easiest Way to Cook Summer Corn.

 Equipment